Kokeshi: Art and Nature

 • Historical significance: During the Edo period, cultivating different varieties of morning glories became a popular pastime, leading to a strong cultural association with the flower amongst Ikebana specialists.

 Nuts have had a significant role in Japanese history, culture, and food throughout the history of Japan.
-Chestnuts have always been a staple food in prehistoric Japan, cultivated as early as the Jomon Period, more than 5,500 years ago.
-Every Fall and New Year's, chestnuts are celebrated and featured throughout Japan’s cuisine, sold on every town street corner.
+Chestnuts (Kuri), have always been a staple food in prehistoric Japan and were cultivated as early as the Jomon Period, more than 5,500 years ago.
+Every Autumn and New Year's, chestnuts are celebrated and in Japan’s cuisine, sold on every town street corner.
 Walnuts are revered in Japan and can be found near temples.
 They have been so important that several Kokeshi artists have featured them as the major motif on their dolls during the fall/winter season.

 The Nut has many symbolic meanings in Japanese culture, including: